elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-variation-and-heritability-contribute-to-differential-survival-in-natural-selection.md

 url: /learn/psychology/questions/how-do-variation-and-heritability-contribute-to-differential-survival-in-natural-selection
 score: -1.0
 related_article1:
-    id: 165307
+    id: 165288
-    title: How does behavioral selection influence animal populations?
+    title: >-
+        How can understanding animal behavior be applied in research?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-behavioral-selection-influence-animal-populations
+    url: /learn/psychology/questions/how-can-understanding-animal-behavior-be-applied-in-research
 related_article2:
-    id: 165311
+    id: 165305
-    title: What is the influence of hormones on animal behavior?
+    title: >-
+        What is stabilizing selection and how does it affect a population?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-influence-of-hormones-on-animal-behavior
+    url: /learn/psychology/questions/what-is-stabilizing-selection-and-how-does-it-affect-a-population
 related_article3:
-    id: 165308
+    id: 165289
-    title: Provide an example of a case study that illustrates behavioral selection.
+    title: >-
+        What are Tinbergen's four questions and how do they help in studying animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/provide-an-example-of-a-case-study-that-illustrates-behavioral-selection
+    url: /learn/psychology/questions/what-are-tinbergens-four-questions-and-how-do-they-help-in-studying-animal-behavior
 related_article4:
-    id: 165299
+    id: 165300
-    title: Identify and describe the sources of genetic variation.
+    title: >-
+        Why is genetic variation important for evolution?
     subject: Psychology
-    url: /learn/psychology/questions/identify-and-describe-the-sources-of-genetic-variation
+    url: /learn/psychology/questions/why-is-genetic-variation-important-for-evolution
 related_article5:
-    id: 165301
+    id: 165290
-    title: How do environmental factors influence animal behavior?
+    title: >-
+        Explain the difference between ultimate and proximate questions in the context of Tinbergen's framework.
     subject: Psychology
-    url: /learn/psychology/questions/how-do-environmental-factors-influence-animal-behavior
+    url: /learn/psychology/questions/explain-the-difference-between-ultimate-and-proximate-questions-in-the-context-of-tinbergens-framework
 ---

 &nbsp;